hetznercloud/terraform-provider-hcloud/docs/data-sources/datacenter.md

 description: |-
   Provides details about a specific Hetzner Cloud Datacenter.
   Use this resource to get detailed information about a specific Datacenter.
+  !> The hcloud_datacenter data source is deprecated, and will be removed after 1 Oct.
+2026.
+  After this date, requests to the datacenters API endpoints will return HTTP 410 Gone.
+  Please use the hcloud_location data source instead.
+  See the changelog https://docs.hetzner.cloud/changelog#2026-06-02-datacenters-deprecated for more details.
 ---

 # hcloud_datacenter (Data Source)